Slideshow776/Job_Interview_Cases/README.md

-# Job_Interview_Cases
+# Job Interview Cases
-Cases required to be solved for different job interviews.
+This is a collection of job interview cases with solutions solved by me.

+All cases have been anonymized.

 ###### Language: Some English, some Norwegian